My Course Isn’t Selling Enough. What Gives?!

-With any course, taking the time to look into your numbers like this and tweak as needed is vital.
+With any course, taking the time to evaluate and ask questions like this, and tweak as needed, is vital.

-No more having to shift your energy to ten different things but instead, take the time to create one insanely solid course at a time – that can continue to provide a reliable income steam for you over and over again.
+No more having to shift your energy to ten different things but instead, take the time to create one insanely solid course at a time.
+A course that can continue to provide a reliable income steam for you over and over again.

 Before you know it, that upfront time you took is now working for you and you are able to see it pay off.

 Trust in the fact that there are more than enough people waiting for your course.

 Trust in your ability to figure it out.